srinivasarao549/RCanvas/js/README.markdown

 ```

 Now, success or error will call ws' send method with the appropriate JSON, unless the original message contained id: null, as per the [the specification](http://json-rpc.org/wiki/specification).

+*N.B. bindSocket means you do not have to use handleMessage at all*